xxl4tomxu98/ai-fullstack-eng-challenge/my-challenge-solution/README.md

   -- search of movies based on whether a certain user_id has rated or tagged the movies.
 Input shall be user_id and rows in tags and ratings tables were searched to get all possible movies and eliminte duplicates.

 - Paginations are designed in component "SearchDB.js" so that buttons of all possible pages are listed in the page and each page contains 3 movies due to limitations on space each page.
 The data were sorted starting most recent released movies first and going back in years.
+Both sorting and paginations are done in React frontend.

 - Each movie rendering contains movie_id, title with links to movielens url, and links to other two database urls, imdb and tmdb.